bengrunfeld/study-notes/interview-questions/react-interview-questions.md

 ### Explain what JSX is and how it works

-React components are typically written in JSX, a JavaScript extension syntax allowing quoting of HTML and using HTML tag syntax to render subcomponents.[11]
+React components are typically written in JSX, a JavaScript extension syntax allowing quoting of HTML and using HTML tag syntax to render subcomponents.
 HTML syntax is processed into JavaScript calls of the React framework.
 Developers may also write in pure JavaScript.

 ### Explain how the One-Way Data Flow works